chris-pearce/scally/components/README.md

 The component's base class name (e.g., `pagination`) reserves a namespace that can only be used by that component.
 Like the rest of Scally, components use the [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) naming methodology.

 ### Using utilities

+Utilities can be used in a component however they're `@extend`ed via a [Sass silent placeholder selector](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholder_selectors_).
+As you can see from the CSS code above the selector: `.pagination__list` is `@extend`ing the **List Inline** utility.
+[See](https://github.com/westfieldlabs/scally/blob/master/utilities/README.md#how-to-use) to learn more about how utilities and components should work together.

 ### Nested components